 Fiona then assisted Peter Ewins CB, Chief Executive of the Met Office, as his Private Secretary, in the run-up to the relocation of its HQ and operations centre from Bracknell to Exeter.
 There then followed a series of corporate and commercial appointments at the Met Office in business process re-engineering and business development.
 Fiona worked with clients in the transport, insurance, water, energy, central government and local government sectors.

-Fiona now leads her own consultancy, Fiona’s Red Kite.
-She has delivered a wide range of projects on climate change, weather, digital publishing, science communications, stakeholder engagement and professional registration for clients including the Institute of Physics, Joseph Rowntree Foundation, University of Oxford and DECC.
+Fiona launched her own consultancy, Fiona’s Red Kite in 2008.
+She has delivered a wide range of projects on climate change, weather, digital publishing, science communications, stakeholder engagement and professional registration for clients including the Institute of Physics, Joseph Rowntree Foundation and BBC Media Action.

 top of page...